Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 #### Install a repository

-During development of a software pack it is possible to map the content of a local directory (that typically maps to the repository of the software pack) as software pack.
-In this case the `*.pdsc` file is specified as shown below:
+During the development of a software pack, it is possible to mark the content of a local directory (that typically reflects the repository of the software pack) as a software pack.
+In this case, the `*.pdsc` file is specified as shown below:

 ```bash
 cpackget add <local_path>/Vendor.PackName.pdsc